Diving from Doune

 With twin screws and powerful engines, the skipper can put Mary Doune on top of the most difficult of sites.
 Passages are short (usually 1 hour, max 2 hours) giving plenty of time for dives with a decent interval between.
 Time between dives is spent in sheltered anchorages where you can explore ashore or just relax (hot drinks provided) while we charge your bottles.

-There is a 19cfm compressor on board and a second backup one onshore.
+There is a 19cfm compressor on board.
 A wide, spacious deck makes kitting up easy and safe.
 At the end of the day theres no heaving gear around.
 Leave your dive gear onboard and your bottles will be filled ready to go for the morning.

 Doune is an ideal centre for diving.
 Some of the finest scenic sites in the country are within our daytrip range.
 Huge walls, colourful reefs, peaceful bays, bountiful wildlife or adrenalin pumping drifts, what's your fancy?
 The famous wreck of the Port Napier is less than an hour away.